Serverless Deployment Strategies for AI Agents: A Comprehensive Guide

 Key Serverless Deployment Strategies for AI Agents

 Blue-Green deployment minimizes downtime by running two identical production environments: Blue and Green.
 Only one environment is live at any time.
-When you deploy a new version of your AI agent, you deploy it to the idle environment.
+When you deploy a new version of your ai agent, you deploy it to the idle environment.
 Once tested, you switch traffic to the new environment.
 This ensures zero-downtime deployments and provides a quick rollback option if needed.

 Here's how it works: